umalabs/correlated-authorization/README.md

 8. After an authorization assessment, it is positive, the AS-RO returns RPT.
 9. With the valid RPT the client tries to access the 'RS API'.
 10. The RS validates the RPT, it is valid, the RS allow access the protected 'RS API' resource.

+## VI.
+Push-Pull Trust Elevation

+The link to the shared resource should have a unique random name that is delivered to the requesting party through a trusted channel, e.g. email.
+After receiving the resource link, the requesting party's authorization server must set the policy correctly, either by the user or automatically by the agent.
+Only then can the requesting party download the resource from the resource server.
+Such a push-pull mechanism elevates trust between the resource owner's authoritative domain and requesting party's authoritative domain.

 ## VII.
 Authority Boundaries, Interactions and Scenarios